How to Make Hummingbird Food?

 We will discuss here how to:

-> Is it harmful for Hummers to drink homemade nectar instead of natural sources?
+- Is it harmful to Hummers to drink homemade nectar instead of natural sources?

 Hummingbird food is a very simple syrup solution.